Plan Your Visit

 Wheelchair and stroller accessibility is extremely limited

 Due to the historic nature of the ship, wheelchair and stroller accessibility is extremely limited.
 A virtual tour is available for viewing on the Hangar Deck; ask the orientation docent for assistance.
+For more information, please see our Accessibility Information page.

 Size & Height Restrictions